 The words "or if such modifications as may be recommended are not made it shall be open to the Commissioner of the Division to make such alterations as may seem to him fit" have been added by sec.
-32 of Beng Act IV of 1894, and the words "or sanction it after making such alterations therein as may seem to him fit" after the word "stands" have been omitted.
+32 of Beng.
+Act IV of 1895, and the words "or sanction it after making such alterations therein as may seem to him fit" after the word "stands" have been omitted.

 This omission gives the Commissioners an opportunity of replying to the criticisms and proposed modifications of the Commissioner of the Division.
 See Govt.
-Lett. para 16, App.
-I.
+Lett. para.
+16, App. p.
+8a.

-77. The Commissioners at a meeting may, from time to time, revise any estimate of expenditure may be revised. diture with the view of providing for any modifications which they may deem it advisable to make in the appropriation of the amount at their disposal, and such revised estimate shall be published and forwarded in the manner hereinbefore prescribed; and the Magistrate and the Commissioner of the Division may deal with such revised estimate in the manner provided above.
+77. The Commissioners at a meeting may, from time to time, revise any estiditure may be revised. mate of expenditure with the view of providing for any modifications which they may deem it advisable to make in the appropriation of the amount at their disposal, and such revised estimate shall be published and forwarded in the manner hereinbefore prescribed; and the Magistrate and the Commissioner of the Division may deal with such revised estimate in the manner provided above.